benjmac/redux-iterator/README.md

 ```

 Then, to enable Redux Iterator, use [`applyMiddleware()`](http://redux.js.org/docs/api/applyMiddleware.html):

-As seen below, iterator must go before thunk middleware in order to avoid issues with thunk invoking the dispatched generator (meant for iterator)
+As seen below, iterator ***MUST*** go before thunk middleware in order to avoid issues with thunk invoking the dispatched generator (meant for iterator)

 ```js
 import { createStore, applyMiddleware } from 'redux';